flutter/website/using-packages.md

 1. Stop and restart the app, if necessary
    * If the package brings platform-specific code (Java/Kotlin for Android, Swift/Objective-C for iOS), that code must be built into your app.
-Hot reload and hot restart do this only for the Dart code of the package, so you may have to do full restart of the app to avoid errors like `MissingPluginException` when using the package.
+Hot reload and hot restart do this only for the Dart code of the package, so you may have to do a full restart of the app to avoid errors like `MissingPluginException` when using the package.

 The
 ['Installing'](https://pub.dartlang.org/packages/css_colors#-installing-tab-)